 Help out all of our pollinators by including pollen and nectar plants in your yard!

-Pictured above at (Pelican Island) Audubon House is a honeybee on yellowtop (Flaveria linearis), which is, once again, beginning to flower.
+Pictured above is a honeybee on yellowtop (Flaveria linearis), which is, once again, beginning to flower.
 Yellowtop is a member of the daisy family (Asteracae); Look carefully to to distinguish the petals (which are really bracts) from the tiny flower with its reward of nectar and pollen.
 Thanks to Bob Montanaro for this beautiful photograph; Click here to visit his website.

 Another aster, blanketflower (Gaillardia pulchella) flowers throughout the year and attracts bees and other pollinators …